anyuguo/Self-Driving-Car--Udacity-/Term1/P3-Behavioral-Cloning/readme.md

 After a lot of testing on track 1 I was convinced that this is my final model.

 ### Output Video
+The pictures are in the folder named "run1".
-The file name is "video.mp4".
+The video file name is "video.mp4".